DataFire/Integrations/integrations/generated/google_appengine/README.md

   * sizeGb `number`: Volume size in gigabytes.
   * volumeType `string`: Underlying volume type, e.g. 'tmpfs'.

+### VpcAccessConnector
+* VpcAccessConnector `object`: VPC access connector specification.
+  * name `string`: Full Serverless VPC Access Connector name e.g. /projects/my-project/locations/us-central1/connectors/c1.

 ### ZipInfo
 * ZipInfo `object`: The zip file information for a zip deployment.
   * filesCount `integer`: An estimate of the number of files in a zip for a zip deployment.
 If set, must be greater than or equal to the actual number of files.
 Used for optimizing performance; if not provided, deployment may be slow.
   * sourceUrl `string`: URL of the zip file to deploy from.
-Must be a URL to a resource in Google Cloud Storage in the form 'http(s)://storage.googleapis.com/<bucket>/<object>'.
+Must be a URL to a resource in Google Cloud Storage in the form 'http(s)://storage.googleapis.com//'.